 Pip goes home and stays the night at the Blue Boar.
-Because he is no longer the Donald Trump of his hometown, he doesn’t get treated like he used to and he doesn’t get his old room.
-However, he does sleep really well and he has great dreams.
+Because he's no longer the Donald Trump of his hometown, he doesn't get treated like he used to and he doesn't get his old room.

-The next day he goes over to Satis House and finds that everything there is to be auctioned off, and that the land is to be divided into different lots.
+The next day he goes over to Satis House and finds that everything there's to be auctioned off, and that the land is to be divided into different lots.
 Subdivisions, here we come!

 When Pip returns to the Blue Boar for breakfast, he finds the ever-annoying Mr. Pumblechook, ready to berate him.

 Mr. Pumblechook pretends to be benevolent and nice by ordering watercress sandwiches for Pip, but Pip doesn't like watercress sandwiches.

 Mr. Pumblechook launches into a lecture in which he talks about how horrible Pip has been to his family.